Skip to main content

 Unique Registrations

-This metric captures the number of unique email addresses registered - meaning that an email address is only counted once.
+This metric captures the number of unique email addresses registered - meaning that an email address (or another unique identifier) is only counted once.
 If a player signs up multiple times with the same email, it adds to the total registrations but counts as just one unique registration.

 Conversion